chenweihsiang/PanelIFE/README.md

 ### Installation

-The latest development version can be installed from the Github source using `devtools` package in R:
+The latest development version can be installed from the Github source using `devtools` or `remotes` package in R:

 ```R
 remotes::install_github("chenweihsiang/PanelIFE")